CG Cow Gestation Calculator

 Gestation Periods: Cow vs. Other Livestock

 How does cow gestation compare to other farm animals?
-This comparison table helps multi-species farmers plan across their whole calendar — and is a handy reference resource for veterinary students and producers.
+This comparison table helps multi-species farmers plan across their whole calendar.

 283